 Like writing an article.
 If you have never written an article before, writing your first article can be a challenging task.
 You will feel that it is extremely difficult to do.

 But if you continue to push on.
 Things become easier.
-This is because you have gained momentum and slowly, you get used to the process of doing so.
+This is because you have gained momentum and slowly, you get used to the process of doing it.

 If you write an article a day, after a few weeks or months, it will become a normal task for you.
 You don’t feel it be to as difficult as when you first started anymore.